OurVoiceUSA/HelloVoter/docs/Canvassing-FAQ.md

 ### Does Our Voice USA see my data?

 No. Your data goes directly from your device to your Dropbox account.
-You have full control over with whom you share it with.
+You have full control over your data and with whom you choose to share it.

 ### Will you integrate with cloud storage other than Dropbox?